LoBAM: LoRA-Based Backdoor Attack on Model Merging: Experiments

-To ensure that our proposed LoBAM remains undetectable while uploading the malicious model to the open platform, we perform t-SNE analysis \cite{van2008visualizing, chan2018t} on both benign and malicious models.
-Unlike PCA~\cite{mackiewicz1993principal} or sub-sampling~\cite{nejatian2018using} techniques, t-SNE excels at preserving the original data distributions in a lower-dimensional space, making it a superior choice for identifying and defending against malicious activity according to previous research \cite{zhang2022pipattack, 10.1145/3638530.3654258, manikandan2024multiagent}.
+To ensure that the malicious model generated by LoBAM remains undetectable when uploaded to an open platform and can be selected for model merging, we perform t-SNE analysis \cite{van2008visualizing, chan2018t} on both benign and malicious models. t-SNE excels at preserving the original data distributions in a lower-dimensional space, making it a superior choice for identifying and defending against malicious activity according to previous research \cite{zhang2022pipattack, 10.1145/3638530.3654258, manikandan2024multiagent}.

-In our experiment, we analyze a total of 80 models—60 benign models fine-tuned on various tasks and 20 malicious models created using LoBAM, also derived from diverse datasets.
+We analyze a total of 80 models—60 benign models fine-tuned on various tasks and 20 malicious models created using LoBAM, also derived from diverse datasets.
 We apply t-SNE to reduce the dimensionality of model parameters from each layer to three dimensions for visualization purposes.
-The visualization results for all the layers are depicted in Figure~\ref{tsne} in the Appendix, demonstrating that the parameters of both benign and malicious models are indistinguishable within the latent space.
-This finding provides compelling evidence of the robust concealment capabilities of our proposed attack, confirming its evasion from detection and defense.
+The visualization results for all the layers are depicted in Figure~\ref{tsne} in the Appendix, demonstrating that the parameters of benign and malicious models are indistinguishable within the latent space.
+This finding provides compelling evidence of the robust concealment capabilities of our proposed attack, confirming its evasion from safety detection.

+\myparatight{Defense} After the model merging process, the model merging creator can employ various defense methods on the merged model to mitigate the attack~\cite{zhang2024badmerging}.
+To assess whether our attack remains effective in this context, we conduct experiments using well-known defense methods such as Neural Cleanse \cite{wang2019neural} and Scale-up \cite{guo2023scale}.
+The results presented in Table~\ref{tab:nc} and Table~\ref{tab:scale} demonstrate that even when defense methods are employed, our attack continues to exhibit strong effectiveness.